kmjax/users-du-php/README.md

 #### PREVIOUS STATUS MESSAGES

 - 20% Completed.
 Last item to be completed was adding the user DELETE functionality to the project.
+- 50% Completed.
+A user's information can now be updated.
+Fields are displayed to make the edits along with buttons to confirm or cancel the updates.

 _NOTE: Since these live assignment pages are stored on Surge.sh, static images of the webpage output is displayed instead of a live page.
 This is due to Surge.sh not being able to host dynamic web pages generated via PHP code._